vanderhoornm/android-MythTV-Leanfront/README.md

 ### Recording Rules Page

 All recording rules are listed.
 Press enter on any rule to modify it.
+Note that templates can be viewed but if modified, cannot be saved.
+The save will fail.
+Modify templates using mythfrontend.

+Create a manual recording by pressing enter on the first cell, labeled "Schedule New Recording".

 ### Upcoming Recordings Page